coder/coder/docs/networking/port-forwarding.md

 > URL is not specified, Coder will create [a publicly accessible
 > URL](../admin/configure#tunnel) to reverse proxy the deployment, and port
 > forwarding will work.
 There is a known limitation where if the port forwarding
-> URL length is greater than 63 characters, port fordwarding will not work.
+> URL length is greater than 63 characters, port forwarding will not work.

 ### From an arbitrary port